foodfight/showz/scripts/episode-x-netflix.md

   availability, i don't see most of the traditional linux ha tools like heartbeat, pacemaker, clustered filesystems, master-slave db w/ auto-failover etc. Instead most of the ha is pushed up to the application layer.
 Can you talk about why the traditional tools didn't meet your needs?
+A: < Quorum FTW
 * Why are you open-sourcing most of your whole infrastructure stack?

 The stuff: